arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     print("This number is less than 100")
 elif num < 10:
     print("This number is less than 10")
+elif num >= 100:
+    print("This number is greater than or equal to 100.")
 else:
     print("This number equals 10")